Aantrreksh/sql-query/data-security.md

 ## How your data is stored and encrypted in {{site.data.keyword.sqlquery_short}}
 {: #data-storage}

-All data that is stored in {{site.data.keyword.sqlquery_short}} has by default server-managed encryption.
+All data that is stored in {{site.data.keyword.sqlquery_short}} has by default service-managed encryption.
 You can also chose to encrypt with BYOK using {{site.data.keyword.keymanagementservicefull}}.
 SQL query text and error messages can be encrypted by associating a {{site.data.keyword.keymanagementservicefull}} during instance creation.
 Table metadata is encrypted with a service-managed key.

 ## Protecting your sensitive data in {{site.data.keyword.sqlquery_short}}
 {: #data-encryption}